magvtv/project2/README.md

 Akan name generator

 Description:
-Whe n  a user inputs the birthday including the date the month and year You will get to know your Akan name.
+When  a user inputs the birthday including the date the month and year You will get to know your Akan name.

 Author: